 A Time Tracking App

-A time tracking tool like Toggl will help you see how your team’s time is spent.
+A time tracking tool like Toggl Track will help you see how your team’s time is spent.
 While it may not help you avoid scope creep, it will help you become more productive.
 This will allow you to accomplish additional tasks more efficiently.
 Meaning project revisions will be completed quicker and closer to original deadlines.

 5. Learn to Say No